 The Koolie has a perplexing and interesting history.
 All breeds began from many; the Australian Koolie is no different.
 History books show that serious importations of working breeds began around the 1800s; many books on the Kelpie, Australian Cattle Dog and Stumpy refer to the influence of the Blue Merle in their own breed's foundations.
 The Blue Merle and Smooth Coated Collies were British working dogs with Celtic origins.
 They are probably ancestors of all common British based working breeds including Koolies and Border Collies.
 Many of these dogs arrived in Australia when colonization began.
 The earliest references to working breeds start around the 1820's.
 Obviously some dogs would have arrived earlier but we have seen no records referring to working type dogs any earlier at this stage, probably the first dogs to arrive in Australia would have been hunting dogs or small ratting and mousing dogs from ships.
 Records show that a Mr. Thomas Simpson Hall from the Hunter Valley imported a pair of smooth coated Collie's in the 1840's.

-One book by author Angela Sanderson is "Australian Dogs", out by the Currawong press which refers to the Australian Koolie; then called the German Collie.
-What is of most importance in her book is her own reference to a much earlier German writer Von Stephanitz and his book "The German Shepherd In Word and Picture" released 1925 in which he writes "The Australian grazier were sufficiently impressed with German sheep dogs to import them", he then names the breed which were imported, as the German Tiger (pronounced with a long "e" not a short "i") and describes them as "long or short coated, prick eared type of Merle colouring similar to the type already found in Australia called the German Collie."
+An early book by German writer Von Stephanitz "The German Shepherd In Word and Picture" released 1925 in which he writes "The Australian grazier were sufficiently impressed with German sheep dogs to import them", he then names the breed which were imported, as the German Tiger (pronounced with a long "e" not a short "i") and describes them as "long or short coated, prick eared type of Merle colouring similar to the type already found in Australia called the German Collie.

-The Koolie size has been known to be as large as a Border Collie to the size of a small Kelpie, bone structure can vary from very heavy to fine, the reasons behind such diversity could be in the Koolies very ability to adapt to all terrain's and situations.
-The men and women who bred them, bred them for what was needed at the time, if you worked truck and transporters you needed a small agile hardy dog that could move quick and work hard.
-In the paddock on the station or droving you needed a dog that could eat up the distances and have great stamina with a short coat keep off the burrs.
-In the high country the dog worked better if the coat was rough and double with a softer water resistant undercoat to keep out the chill of the snow and up north with the semi-wild cattle you required a dog with heavy bones to lend strength needed for this job.
+The Koolie size has been known to be as large as a Border Collie to the size of a small Kelpie, bone structure can vary from heavy to fine, the reasons behind such diversity could be in the Koolies very ability to adapt to all terrain's and situations.
+The men and women who bred them, did so for what was needed at the time, if you worked truck and transporters you needed a small agile hardy dog that could move quick and work hard.
+In the paddock on the station or droving you needed a dog that could eat up the distances and have great stamina with a short coat keeping off the burrs.
+In the high country the dog worked better if the coat was rough and double with a softer water resistant undercoat to keep out the chill of the snow and up north with the semi-wild cattle you required a dog with heavier bones to lend strength needed for this job.

 When it comes to sheep you looked for a steady worker that would willingly jump up on the sheep backs in the yards and bring them to you from the fields.
 The Koolie meets all these requirements and responds to the work with a willingness and devotion that have their owners refusing large offers for their prized partners.
 Koolies have shown their metal in every form of work from on the land to Obedience, Tracking, Agility and Rescue Service, Koolies have been used as therapy dogs in nursing homes and as animal educators for children at school.